 Despite their size and strength, the African forest elephant faces many threats from climate change and human activities such as poaching and habitat destruction.
 To help protect these majestic animals, it’s important to understand more about them – here are some facts about African forest elephants that will surprise you!

 African forest elephants are endangered due to a variety of factors, with the primary factor being poaching for their ivory tusks.
 As these elephants have become more and more scarce in their natural habitats, poaching has increased drastically over the past few decades.

 The destruction of their natural habitats due to deforestation and commercial development projects have also caused decreased numbers of this species.
 Another factor that has contributed to the current plight of African forest elephants is human-elephant conflict.
 As human populations increase in regions where these animals live and compete for limited resources, there can be an escalation in human-animal conflicts which may also result in the death or injury of these elephants.

-How many African forest elephants are left?
+How many african forest elephants are left in the world?

-The exact number of African forest elephants left is difficult to determine, but estimates suggest that the population has declined by at least 60% over the past decade alone.
+The exact number of African forest elephants left is difficult to determine, but estimates suggest that the African forest elephant population has declined by at least 60% over the past decade alone.
 This translates to a population of around 400,000 individuals.
 It is estimated that the current rate of poaching exceeds the natural rate at which these animals reproduce, meaning their numbers are not likely to increase anytime soon without large efforts from conservationist groups.